whitneyburton/portfolios/students/1708-front/thomas-laird/Thomas-Laird-M2.md

 ## C: Group Work & Projects

-This module, I completed one paired project and three solo projects.
+This module's paired projects were Game Time and Weathrly

 #### Game Time